shanshan0000/lundecpp/Readme.md

 #### List of all branches
 - [list of all branches](../../branches)

 #### Table of content

-Three forms of exercises are prepared :

-- Exercises marked with :white_check_mark: : <br> Test Driven Development Test cases are privided and you are supposed to pass the test locally on CLion and on GitHub Action as well.
-    - Video showing the how:
-        - TODO.

-- Exercises marked with :o:  : <br> Fill in the ____.
-    - Video showing the how:
-        - TODO.

-- Exercises marked with :free: : <br> Some Starter Code, Students Free To Do Exercise By Themselves.

 Exercise :lock: | Solution :key: | Leetcode :gem:  | Video :cinema:  | Reading <br> Materials :rocket:
 ---------------- | ----------------  | ----------------| ----------------| ----------------: